-In July 2021, we were granted a BBB rating, the highest newly initiated rating among China-based biotech companies, by the MSCI Environmental, Social and Governance (ESG) assessment.
 In August 2021, we established an ESG Committee.
-The committee consists of Mr. John Long, executive director of the Board and Chief Financial Officer, and two independent directors, Mr. Chun Kwok Alan Au and Dr. Rong Shao.
-Mr. Chun Kwok Alan Au also chairs the committee to ensure impartiality.
+The committee consists of Dr. Andrew Zhu, Director, President and Acting Chief Executive Officer, and two independent directors, Mr. Chun Kwok Alan Au and Dr. Rong Shao.
+Mr. Chun Kwok Alan Au chairs the committee.
 As the oversight body for our ESG practices, the committee is responsible for supervising our ESG strategies, policies, long-term sustainability objectives and risks.
 In addition, we also set up an ESG working group to address daily ESG workflows.
+In May 2022, we published our 2021 ESG report to summarize highlights and progress of our recent ESG practices.
+In February 2023, we were granted "A" rating by MSCI Environmental, Social and Governance (ESG), following MSCI ESG's most recent annual review, and such rating outperforms approximately 66% peers among global biotech companies.

-We are transitioning from a clinical stage biotech into a global specialty biopharma, with the current state of business operations having no significant environmental impact due to no large-scale manufacturing operations.
+With the current state of business operations, we have no significant environmental impact due to no large-scale manufacturing operations.
 We abide by local laws and regulations on environmental protection and only discharge a small amount of waste gas and wastewater after proper treatment.
 A small amount of hazardous wastewater produced during the research and development process is carefully collected and handed over to qualified third-party professionals for proper treatment before discharged to the sewage treatment plant.
 A small amount of harmless waste gas is emitted at a high altitude after filtration by activated carbon.
 Any hazardous waste generated during the research and development process is carefully collected by laboratory technicians daily and placed in a temporary storage facility, and transported to qualified professionals once a month, in accordance with strict local environmental guidelines.
 We also provided employee trainings, set up SOPs and contingency plans for of potential EHS accidents.